Straight from Monty Python - Implied Warranties: The British Columbia Dead Parrot Case

 The best practice when buying an expensive pet would be to have a vet examine and give it a check-up before purchasing (think of how this is often done for other items for sale, such as having a mechanic inspect a car).
 A reasonable seller should agree to an independent inspection, particularly if the buyer is willing to put down a deposit to secure the sale.
 As well, a simple written contract of sale can be used to set expectations by providing specific warranties about the object of the sale, instead of relying on implied warranties3.
 A written contract would be particularly prudent if the object of sale raises red flags about its durability.

 It is important for buyers and sellers to be aware of sale of goods warranties of quality, such as durability, fitness for purpose and merchantable quality.
-Buyer may want to reinforce these in a contract with stronger, more specific wording, while sellers may want to disclaim and override them4.
+Buyers may want to reinforce these in a contract with stronger, more specific wording, while sellers may want to disclaim and override them4.
 At the end of the day, due diligence before buying is an ounce of prevention to prevent a pound of cure.

 1 2020 BCCRT 442 (Civil Resolution Tribunal).